Samyy-decod/Dark-CHAT/README.md

 ## 🚀 About Me
 I'm a full stack developer...<br/>
-I am **Sameer Khan**, a Software Engineer with a passion for developing robust applications.
-My goal is to create intuitive and efficient solutions for e-commerce challenges.
+I'm Sameer Khan, a passionate full-stack developer and Software Engineer focused on creating robust applications.
+With a specialization in e-commerce and chat applications, I strive to develop intuitive, scalable solutions.

-## Contact
+## 📞 Contact
 - <a href="https://codingyari.com">My Portfolio</a>
 - <a href="https://www.instagram.com/mr.samyy_99">Instagram</a>